Koh Poh Koon: Medical career

-Koh is the founding director of the Colorectal Cancer Genomic Health Service at Singapore General Hospital.
-He was also a consultant colorectal surgeon in private practice at Mount Elizabeth Medical Centre and a visiting consultant surgeon at Singapore General Hospital and Changi General Hospital.
+In 2011, Koh started Capstone Colorectal Surgery Centre in Mount Elizabeth Medical Centre and left the centre in 2015.
+Koh was also the founding director of the Colorectal Cancer Genomic Health Service at Singapore General Hospital.

-Koh had also been a clinical lecturer at the National University of Singapore, adjunct assistant professor at the Duke-NUS Graduate Medical School, and adjunct clinician scientist at the Agency for Science, Technology and Research's Institute of Bioengineering and Nanotechnology.
+Koh was also a visiting consultant surgeon at Singapore General Hospital until 2021 and became a visiting consultant surgeon at Changi General Hospital since October 2025, reported by AsiaOne.

 Political career

 Koh entered politics in January 2013 when he contested as the People's Action Party (PAP) candidate in a by-election in Punggol East SMC triggered by the resignation of its Member of Parliament, Michael Palmer, after it was revealed that he had an extra-marital affair.
 He contested against candidates from three other parties: Workers' Party's (WP) Lee Li Lian; Reform Party's Kenneth Jeyaretnam; and Singapore Democratic Alliance's Desmond Lim.
 The by-election ended with Koh garnering 43.37% of the vote and losing to Lee, who won with 54.5% of the vote.

 During the campaigning, Koh had called himself "kaki lang" ("one of us" in Teochew) and "son of Punggol".
 When reporters asked him about his family's ownership of two cars, he had said, "everybody has a car, we have two...
 We are professionals, we need to travel."
 His words were perceived as a blunder and reeking of elitism.
 After losing the election, he admitted that he had misspoken, saying, "It's not logical, even an idiot wouldn't say that.
 So it was partly my fault."

 In the 2015 general election, Koh joined the six-member PAP team contesting in Ang Mo Kio GRC against the Reform Party.
 Following the results of the election, Koh was elected into Parliament when the six-member PAP team won and clinched 78.64% or 135,115 of the electorate's valid votes in the constituency.
 Koh thus became a Member of Parliament representing the Yio Chu Kang ward of Ang Mo Kio GRC.